carlcurtis/voting-app/readme.md

 * Multiple Environments.
 * Generate Parties dropdown based on Constituency selected.
 * Backend for admin to add remove Parties and Constituencies.
-* Go through Setup Instructions on a fresh machine to ensure all Prerequisite are listed
+* Go through Setup Instructions on a fresh machine to ensure all Prerequisite are listed.
+* Tidy up and compress git commit history
 * More things which currently elude me.